-- Text-to-Speech: Text-to-Speech is available for all of the practice tests. - Assistive Technology: The Assistive Technology (AT) accommodation is available only for the grade 3 ELA practice test; it is meant to be a sample for school staff to ensure that students' external AT software/hardware function as expected with TestNav prior to operational testing. - Screen Reader: The Screen Reader accommodation is available only for the grade 3 Mathematics practice test; it is meant to be a sample for school staff to ensure that students' external Screen Readers (e.g., JAWS) function as expected with TestNav prior to operational testing. - Human Reader/Human Signer: These accommodations involve assigning a proctor ticket, so the students must be placed in a separate PearsonAccess^{next} Session marked as a Human Reader/Human Signer session.
+- Text-to-Speech: Text-to-Speech is available for all of the practice tests. - Compatible Assistive Technology: The Compatible Assistive Technology accommodated test Form is available only for the grade 3 ELA practice test; it is meant to be a sample for school staff to ensure that students' external AT software/hardware function as expected with TestNav prior to operational testing. - Screen Reader: The Screen Reader accommodation is available only for the grade 3 Mathematics practice test; it is meant to be a sample for school staff to ensure that students' external Screen Readers (e.g., JAWS) function as expected with TestNav prior to operational testing. - Web Extensions: Co:Writer Universal and Read&Write web extensions are available for students who have speech-to-text and/or word prediction listed in their IEP or 504 plan.
+It is not necessary for Co:Writer Universal and/or Read&Write to be installed on a student's browser or computer, nor is a software license required.
+These are available for grades 3-8 ELA and grade 5 and 8 STE and 10 ELA practice tests.
+Web Extensions are not available on the Mathematics tests because they are unable to function correctly due to the conflicting requirements of the equation editor. - Human Reader/Human Signer: These accommodations involve assigning a proctor testing ticket, so the students must be placed in a separate PearsonAccess^{next} Session marked as a Human Reader/Human Signer session.
+No responses should be entered into the test using a Proctor Testing Ticket, as the responses will not be saved.
+(Students will log in and respond using their student testing tickets.)
 More information on this can be found in the Guide to the Student Registration/Personal Needs Profile (SR/PNP) Process.
 These accommodations are available for all of the practice tests (listed above). - Spell-Checker: The Spell-Checker accommodation is available for all grades 3-8 and 10 ELA practice tests.

-For more information about accessibility features and accommodations, refer to the Guide to the SR/PNP Process.
+For more information about accessibility features and accommodations, refer to the Guide to the Student Registration/Personal Needs Profile (SR/PNP) Process.
 For information about assistive technology, refer to the Guidelines for Using Assistive Technology as an MCAS Test Accommodation.